Code-Institute-Submissions/StevenWeir038-Snakes-and-Ladders/TESTING.md

 ![game-setup-1-terminal](docs/readme/game-setup-1.png "game-setup-1-terminal")

 ### Verifying an object was created for the assigned number of players
-My current understanding of Python is that it is built of list, dictionary and class structures.
+My current understanding of Python is that it is built from list, dictionary and class structures.
 As such, my challenge for this project was to:
 - build a list of players based on a validated number of players entered by the user
 - populate that list with predetermined player/pawn color values.
 (This could easily have been an inputted name)
 - using dictionary comprehension, build a dictionary based of the above list.
 Each key is the same as each list value.
-As I wanted to follow an OOP paradigm the corresponding values were to be *insts* of a *Player* class.
+As I wanted to follow an OOP paradigm the corresponding *values* were to be *instances* of the *Player* class.
-- each inst can be accessed by their respective key (which serves as the iterable).
-Multiple methods and attributes can be added for improved versatility/future development.
-For an MVP, only the pawn_color and curr_position are present.
+- each instance can be accessed by their respective key *iterable*.
+Multiple methods and attributes can be added to the class instance for improved versatility/future development.
+Initially only the `pawn_color` and `curr_position` attributes are present.
+These were added to by need, even within the first version on game development.

-The **Player** class
+### The **Player** class
 ``` python
 class Player:
     """